- Published on

 - After getting the

-ccachefile, the tester then performed a check for authentication.
+ccachefile, I then performed a check for authentication.

 ┌──(kali@kali)-[~/HTB/RustyKey]